Northern Peru: Across the Marañon - Birding Tour

 Day 16: Celendín to Cajamarca

 This road passes through a mixture of farmland and montane scrub, yet can be surprisingly productive.
-Rufous-webbed Bush-Tyrant, Tufted Tit-Tyrant, Rusty-crowned Tit-Spinetail, Tit-like Dacnis, Slender-billed Miner, Striated Earthcreeper, Stripe-headed Antpitta, Peruvian Sierra-Finch, Streak-throated Canastero, Black Metaltail, Shining Sunbeam, and White-browed Chat-Tyrant, are just some of the birds we’ll be trying to see along here.
-The local subspecies of Rufous Antpitta is likely to be split someday, so we’ll make an effort to find one.
+Cajamarca Antpitta, Rufous-webbed Bush-Tyrant, Black-crested Tit-Tyrant, Rusty-crowned Tit-Spinetail, Tit-like Dacnis, Peruvian Sierra-Finch, Streak-throated Canastero, Black Metaltail, Shining Sunbeam, White-browed Chat-Tyrant, and Golden-billed Saltator are just some of the birds we’ll be trying to see along here.
 We’ll spend the last night of the tour in Cajamarca, the ancient city where the Spanish conquistador Francisco Pizarro defeated a force of 80,000 Inca warriors and captured their emperor Atahualpa with a band of only 200 well-armed soldiers.
 In the afternoon, we’ll search for Gray-bellied Comet at a well-known site not far from the city, where we should also find White-winged Cinclodes.

 Day 17: Great Spinetail and Departure

 In the morning, we drive east of Cajamarca into arid intermontane valleys to search for another rare endemic, the Great Spinetail.
-We should also find Spot-throated Hummingbird if we haven’t seen it yet as well as a few other species that might include White-winged Black Tyrant, Giant Hummingbird, and Andean Tinamou.
+We should also find Spot-throated Hummingbird if we haven’t seen it yet as well as a few other species that might include White-winged Black Tyrant, Giant Hummingbird, and Black-lored Yellowthroat.
+If we find the spinetail quick;y, we may be able to visit a highland lake to look for Puna Teal, Plumbeous Rail, and a few other species.
 We’ll check out of the hotel and have a long lunch to celebrate the end of a great tour, before heading to the airport and catching a flight to Lima, which should arrive in time to connect with some late evening international departures.
 Should you require an extra night in Lima, we would be happy to help arrange it.

 CLIMATE: Highly variable.
 A wide range of temperatures can be expected.
 Temperatures in the high elevations can get down to near freezing early in the morning, but then usually warm up to be quite pleasant (about 70°F/21°C) and usually sunny.
 In the lower elevations, temperatures usually vary from about 68°-90°F (20°-32°C).
 This tour takes place in the dry season, but it is not unusual to get some rain at Waqanki and Abra Patricia.